 The following are considered basic rights ensured by Millsaps College to all students with documented disabilities:

 - Equal access to courses, programs, services, jobs, activities, and facilities offered or available through Millsaps College.

 - Individualized assessment by a professional of the documentation submitted supporting the disabling condition and anticipated effects of that disability on functioning physically, socially, and academically in our college community.

 - The provision of reasonable, appropriate accommodations, academic adjustments, and/or auxiliary aids as a result of the above assessment.

 - Appropriate confidentiality of all information related to their disability.

 - To have information (where reasonable) available to them in a format accessible to them.

 Every student with a documented disability will be responsible for:

 - Meeting the essential qualifications and institutional standards set by Millsaps College.

-- Disclosing the disability in a timely manner to the Coordinator for Disability Services.
+- Disclosing the disability in a timely manner to the ADA Coordinator.